 Published November 29, 2021

-To more powerfully address and reverse Buffalo’s entrenched health disparities, a UB center dedicated to regenerating underdeveloped neighborhoods is joining the Community Health Equity Research Institute at UB.
+To more powerfully address and reverse Buffalo’s entrenched health disparities, the Center for Urban Studies, dedicated to regenerating underdeveloped neighborhoods, is joining the Community Health Equity Research Institute at UB.

 The Center for Urban Studies in the School of Architecture and Planning has signed a memorandum of understanding with the institute that makes the center a vital component within the institute.